DebbyNiola/Data-Analysis-Portfolio/Global_Terrorism_Analysis_README.md

 2. **Community Policing and Mental Health Training:**
    Governments should invest in training local communities on how to recognize and respond to potential threats.
 Community policing efforts, coupled with mental health training, can empower citizens to take defensive actions and reduce vulnerability to radicalization.
+Mental health accessments is very important for the people and the armed forces.
+Tests on this should be done periodically.

 ---